 Net Cash Provided by Operating Activities.
-Net cash provided by operating activities increased \$229.6 million to \$246.4 million for the first two quarters of 2020 from \$16.8 million for the first two quarters of 2019.
-The increase in net cash provided by operating activities was due to higher net income, primarily attributable to the positive impact of increased base business unit volume on our net sales and inventory as a result of the COVID-19 pandemic, as well as increased net sales due to an extra four and one-half months of net sales of Clabber Girl and Farmwise during the first two quarters of 2020 compared to the first two quarters of 2019.
-The increase in net cash provided by operating activities was also due to the negative impact to income taxes of approximately \$73.9 million in the first two quarters of 2019 resulting from our divestiture of Pirate Brands in the fourth quarter of 2018, which included a cash tax payment of \$44.7 million made during the second quarter of 2019 and a cash tax benefit we otherwise would have expected to receive during the second quarter of 2019 of approximately \$29.2 million.
-Additionally, the increase in net cash provided by operating activities also reflected favorable working capital comparisons in the first two quarters of 2020 compared to the first two quarters of 2019, primarily comprised of trade accounts payable and accrued expenses, partially offset by an unfavorable change in trade accounts receivable.
+Net cash provided by operating activities increased \$231.0 million to \$232.3 million for the first three quarters of 2019 from \$1.3 million for the first three quarters of 2019.
+The increase in net cash provided by operating activities was largely due to higher net income, primarily attributable to the positive impact of increased base business unit volume on our net sales as a result of the COVID-19 pandemic, the addition of one extra week in the third quarter of 2020, and increased net sales due to an extra four and one-half months of net sales of Clabber Girl and an extra seven and one-half months of net sales of Farmwise during the first three quarters of 2020 compared to the first three quarters of 2019.
+The increase in net cash provided by operating activities was also due to the negative impact to income taxes of approximately \$73.9 million in the first three quarters of 2019 resulting from our divestiture of Pirate Brands in the fourth quarter of 2018, which included a cash tax payment of \$44.7 million made during the second quarter of 2019 and a cash tax benefit we otherwise would have expected to receive during the second quarter of 2019 of approximately \$29.2 million.
+Additionally, the increase in net cash provided by operating activities also reflected favorable working capital comparisons in the first three quarters of 2020 compared to the first three quarters of 2019, primarily comprised of inventories and trade accounts payable, partially offset by an unfavorable change in trade accounts receivable and accrued expenses.

 Net Cash Used in Investing Activities.
-Net cash used in investing activities decreased \$87.7 million to \$12.9 million for the first two quarters of 2020 from \$100.6 million for the first two quarters of 2019.
-The decrease was primarily attributable to the \$82.4 million paid for the Clabber Girl acquisition in the second quarter of 2019 and lower capital expenditures during the first two quarters of 2020 compared to the first two quarters of 2019, partially offset by the Farmwise acquisition in the first quarter of 2020.
+Net cash used in investing activities decreased \$91.5 million to \$19.4 million for the first three quarters of 2020 from \$110.9 million for the first three quarters of 2019.
+The decrease was primarily attributable to the \$82.4 million paid for the Clabber Girl acquisition in the second quarter of 2019 and lower capital expenditures during the first three quarters of 2020 compared to the first three quarters of 2019, partially offset by the Farmwise acquisition in the first quarter of 2020.

 Net Cash (Used in) Provided by Financing Activities.
-Cash flows from financing activities decreased \$155.1 million to \$63.2 million net cash used in financing activities for the first two quarters of 2020 as compared to \$91.9 million net cash provided by financing activities for the first two quarters of 2019.
-The decrease was primarily driven by net borrowings under our revolving credit facility of \$165.0 during the first two quarters of 2019 compared to zero net borrowings under our revolving credit facility during the first two quarters of 2020, partially offset by stock repurchases of \$10.0 million during the first two quarters of 2019 compared to no stock repurchases during the first two quarters of 2020.
+Cash flows from financing activities decreased \$532.3 million to \$167.4 million net cash used in financing activities for the first three quarters of 2020 as compared to \$364.9 million net cash provided by financing activities for the first three quarters of 2019.
+The decrease was primarily driven by \$550.0 million of net proceeds from the issuance of long-term debt during the first three quarters of 2019 compared to no net proceeds from the issuance of long-term debt during the first three quarters of 2020, as well as \$78.4 million of net repayments of long-term debt during the first three quarters of 2020 compared to no net repayments of long-term debt during the first three quarters of 2019, partially offset by net repayments of borrowings under our revolving credit facility of \$50.0 million and stock repurchases of \$34.7 million during the first three quarters of 2019 compared to no stock repurchases during the first three quarters of 2020.